DigitalCommons/property-boundaries-service/docs/pipeline.md

 ## Overview of the data

-We store data in 2 database tables:
+We store data in 3 database tables:

 - `land_ownerships` -
   each row in this table links a 'title' (i.e. a title deed for a single property in the Land Registry) to a company that owns it.
 It includes the 'tenure' (leasehold or freehold), when the title was added to the Land Registry, and various details about the company.
 - `land_ownership_polygons` -
   each row in this table gives the geometry of a land boundary for a registered property.
 It has a `poly_id` (a.k.a.
 INSPIRE ID) and possibly a `title_no` to link the property to on ownership in the above table.
+- `unregistered_land` -
+  each row has the geometry of a polygon boundary for a piece of unregistered land.

 The pipeline obtains data from these open source datasets: